An operator algebraic approach to fusion category symmetry on the lattice: Introduction

 \subsection{Symmetric states}

-A motivating problem for categorical symmetries is understanding the universality classes of symmetric states and phase transitions between these in terms of categorical data (this program has been fittingly called the Categorical Landau Paradigm \cite{PhysRevLett.133.161601,PhysRevB.111.054432}).
+A motivating problem for categorical symmetries is understanding the universality classes of symmetric states and phase transitions between these in terms of categorical data (this program has been fittingly called the Categorical Landau Paradigm \cite{PhysRevLett.133.161601,PhysRevB.111.054432, PhysRevB.108.075105}).
 A symmetric state is a state $\phi$ on $A$ invariant under all symmetry channels.
 The definition of a physical boundary subalgebra $B\subseteq A$ guarantees the existence of a unique conditional expectation $E:A\rightarrow B$.
-Then the symmetry condition can be equivalently restates $\phi\circ E=\phi$.
-The conditional expectation there establishes a bijection between symmetric state son $A$ and arbitrary states on $B$.
-We view a state on $B$ as an ``alternative" boundary condition for $\mathcal{T}$ (which is concretely interpreted in \cite{jones2025localtopologicalorderboundary}).
-This gives us a way to formally interpret the SymTFT idea of gluing boundary conditions onto the physical boundary (for example, see \cite{PhysRevLett.133.161601}), pictured below.
+Thus the symmetry condition can be equivalently restated as $\phi\circ E=\phi$.
+The conditional expectation establishes a bijection between symmetric states on $A$ and arbitrary states on $B$.
+We can view a state on $B$ as a concrete boundary condition for the TQFT $\mathcal{T}$ (which is precisely interpreted in the context of Levin-Wen type lattice models in \cite{jones2025localtopologicalorderboundary}).
+This gives us a way to formally interpret the SymTFT idea of gluing various boundary conditions onto the physical boundary (for example, see \cite{PhysRevLett.133.161601}), pictured below.

-To make sense of this in our framework, we note that boundary states on our bulk TQFT correspond to states on the physical boundary algebra $B$.
-Indeed, this is concretely manifested in \cite{jones2025localtopologicalorderboundary}.
-We can then interpret the gluing picture simply by extending the state $\phi$ on $B$ to $A$ via the conditional expectation $E:A\rightarrow B$, i.e. setting $\widetilde{\phi}=\phi\circ E$.
-Indeed, the states on $A$ that arise this way are by definition the symmetric states.